mimipeshy/healthcare_analysis/README.md

-# No-Show Appointments Analysis for Healthcare Optimization
+# 🩺 Predicting Patient No-Shows: A Healthcare Analytics Project

 I analyzed over 100K medical appointments to uncover why patients miss their scheduled visits.
 Using SQL and data storytelling, I identified key patterns,like longer wait times and lack of SMS reminders — that strongly predict no-shows.
 My insights help clinics reduce missed appointments, optimize staff scheduling, and ultimately improve patient care.
 It’s a small shift in data — but a big impact on operations.